debnath003/Hotstar-All-IPL-Ads-Muter/README.md

 ## Credits

-This project is **heavily inspired by** [pea1bee](https://github.com/pea1bee)'s [extension](https://github.com/pea1bee/hotstar-ipl-ad-mute) that blocks/mutes specific ads on Hotstar.
+This project is **heavily inspired by** [pea1bee](https://github.com/pea1bee)'s [extension](https://github.com/pea1bee/hotstar-ipl-ad-mute) that mutes specific ads on Hotstar.
 All core logic regarding interception and tab muting was adapted from their work, with modifications and expansion to support more ad categories and a cleaner structure.

 ## Installation